 Vancouver Island attracts millions of visitors each year, with the biggest draw being our fantastic beaches.
 While I can attest that our beaches are amazing, there is so much more Vancouver Island has to offer.
-From being considered the best diving spot in BC, to having the tallest and oldest trees in the word, this article showcases the unique and fascinating finds on Vancouver Island.
+From being considered the best diving spot in BC, to having the tallest and oldest trees in the world, this article showcases the unique and fascinating finds on Vancouver Island.
 Some of which many locals may not know about!

-20 Unique and Fascinating Finds on Vancouver Island
+23 Unique Facts and Fascinating Finds on Vancouver Island

 #1 – BC’s Oldest Working Farm

 Salt Spring Island has the oldest working farm in BC.

 When on Salt Spring Island, take the drive to Beaver Point Road.
-This is where you’ll find Ruckle Heritage farm, the oldest working farm in British Columbia, still owned by the original family.
+This is where you’ll find Ruckle Heritage Farm.
+It’s the oldest working farm in British Columbia and is still owned by the original family.
 One of Salt Spring Island’s earliest settlers, Henry Ruckle went to the island in 1872 in hopes of acquiring farmland.
 By 1948 the family’s total holding was 1196 acres.

 In 1974, the Province of British Columbia was deeded 1000 acres of the Ruckle Farm for public use as parkland, camping, and trail use.
 This area is now called Ruckle Provincial Park, and is “one of the most beautiful parks in the Southern Gulf Islands”.

 #2 – Petroglyphs a Plenty

-If you are looking for an archaeological adventure, Vancouver Island (and surrounding Gulf Island’s) has many easily accessible Petroglyph viewing locations.
+If you are looking for an archaeological adventure, there are many easily accessible Petroglyph viewing locations.

 - You’ll find them scattered all over Gabriola Island.
 One of the best viewing spots, however, is the Weldwood site.
 Located behind the United Church, and close to the government wharf in Degnen Bay, there is a path that leads to a clearing in the woods.
 This is where you find large etchings of fish, birds, sea serpents and stick-men.

 - The Gabriola Island museum displays replicas from the more prominent stone carvings around the island.
 These concrete replicas allow you to touch and take rubbings without worrying about disturbing the delicate sandstone of the originals.